×

 Aura is there in your time of need

 We hope that this article about funeral costs has been helpful.
-If you’ve got any questions for us after reading it, whether about the right funeral for you; the best way of paying for it; or about getting support with paying funeral costs, we are here to help you and to point you in the right direction.
+If you’ve got any questions for us after reading it, whether about the right funeral for you; the best way of paying for it; or about how to get help with funeral expenses, we are here to help you and to point you in the right direction.

 At Aura, we pride ourselves on the compassion, patience and kindness of the service we offer.
 They are available to both those who need to arrange a direct cremation at short notice, as well as those looking to the future with a prepaid funeral plan.
 In both cases, it’s our wonderful, compassionate Aura Angel team who’ll be there to guide you or your family through the difficult experience of funeral arranging for a loved one.
 They’re not only experts in funeral coordination, but can lend you an ear if you need to talk about what you’re going through.
 We’re there for you on the phone, whenever you’re ready.